MaxiWeissenbacher/german_political_hatespeech_detection/README.md

 - "Scraping.ipynb": Scraping of tweets from MPs
 - "Mentions_Scraping.ipynb": Scraping of tweets where a MP gets mentioned
 - "Data_Concat.ipynb": Putting all datasets from the scraping proccess together into one dataframe
+- "retrieve_tweets.ipynb": Reproducing the dataset.
+Fetch all the Tweets contents with the Tweet ID.

 ## Folder - Datasets: